kelno/import_scripts/README.md

 **convert_pools_to_gameobject_entry.php**:
 Clear up some pools by using sunstrider gameobject_entry table instead.
 Was mostly used to clear up the pool system of the resource nodes?

+**convert_pools_to_gameobject_entry_2.php**:
+Same but instead of converting pools of pools, convert other cases with simple pools.
+Both script should be used.

 **creature_import.php**:
-Import from TC creature table
+Import from TC creature table.

 ```SQL
 ALTER TABLE `trinityworld`.`creature`